PestBusters-Apps/Machine-Learning/README.md

 # Pestbusters 🌱🐛
 **Pest Detection for Leafy Vegetables in Hydroponic Farming**

 Pestbusters is a machine learning-based solution to detect pests in leafy vegetables, specifically designed to support hydroponic farming.
-By leveraging cutting-edge object detection models like YOLO and CNN, Pestbusters empowers farmers and enthusiasts to maintain healthy crops and maximize yield.
+By leveraging cutting-edge object detection models like YOLO and TFOD, Pestbusters empowers farmers and enthusiasts to maintain healthy crops and maximize yield.

 ---